 The Port of Lobito is the western terminus and strategic anchor of the Lobito Corridor, positioned on Angola's Atlantic coast in Benguela Province.
 As the point where Africa's critical minerals meet global shipping lanes, Lobito is emerging as one of the continent's most strategically significant ports.

-The LAR mineral terminal features a 310-metre quay with 15.3-metre draft, capable of accommodating vessels up to 50,000 DWT.
-The first mineral cargo vessel, MV Lindsaylou, docked at the LAR terminal in July 2024, marking the operational launch of the corridor's export capability.
-In January 2026, the terminal received its largest sulphur bulk vessel to date — 50,000 metric tonnes — achieving a record discharge rate of 5,366 tonnes per day.
-By February 2026, the terminal was handling regular copper and cobalt shipments from DRC mines.
-The port's container terminal, operated by Africa Global Logistics (part of MSC Group), features a 1,200-metre quay and 12,000 TEU container storage capacity, with $80 million of a planned $200 million investment already deployed.
+The LAR mineral terminal features a 310-metre quay with 15.3-metre depth and is listed by Porto do Lobito with 3.6 million tonnes per year of operational capacity and 50,000 DWT vessel navigation.
+The first mineral cargo vessel, MV Lindsaylou, docked at the LAR terminal in July 2024 with 40,500 tonnes of sulphur, marking the start of LAR port operations.
+In January 2026, LAR reported its largest sulphur bulk carrier to date at 50,000 tonnes.
+By February 2026, LAR was supporting copper and cobalt shipments from DRC supply chains.
+The multipurpose/container terminal, operated by Africa Global Logistics (part of MSC Group), has about 1,200 metres of quay and 12,000 TEU static storage capacity; AGL announced an investment of nearly EUR100 million when the concession was signed in December 2023.

 The port offers a decisive geographic advantage: it is the closest Atlantic port to the DRC-Zambia Copperbelt, with transit times to European and North American markets significantly shorter than via the Indian Ocean ports of Dar es Salaam or Durban.
 Shipping from Lobito to Rotterdam takes approximately 14 days, compared to 28+ days from Dar es Salaam.

-The $753 million DFC/DBSA financing package includes port expansion and modernisation.
-Target capacity is 4.6 million metric tonnes annually — a tenfold increase.
-The expansion includes new mineral handling equipment, storage facilities, and berth upgrades to accommodate larger vessels.
-A landmark milestone was reached in August 2024 when the first copper shipment destined for the United States departed Lobito aboard the MSC SAMU bound for Baltimore, arriving just 6 days after the cargo was dispatched from Kolwezi in the DRC — demonstrating the corridor's transformative speed advantage over alternative routes.
+The $753 million DFC/DBSA financing package supports integrated rail-port rehabilitation and modernisation.
+LAR and Mota-Engil frame the upgraded corridor around a 4.6 million metric tonne annual transport-capacity target.
+A landmark milestone was reached in August 2024 when the first copper shipment destined for the United States departed Lobito aboard the MSC SAMU bound for Baltimore; LAR stated the cargo arrived in Lobito on 19 August, six days after dispatch from Kolwezi in the DRC.

 President Biden visited the port in December 2024 to promote the corridor initiative, calling it "a game changer" for Africa-US trade.
 The port's strategic significance extends beyond minerals: it also handles agricultural exports and general cargo, supporting Angola's economic diversification beyond oil.